jbcodeforce/aws-studies/docs/infra/index.md

 When creating an instance, we can select the OS, CPU, RAM, the VPC, the AZ subnet, the storage (EBS) for root folder, the network card, and the firewall rules defined as [Security Group](#security-group).
 The security group helps to isolate the instance, for example, authorizing traffic for ssh on port 22 and HTTP on port 80.
-Get the public ssh key, and when the instance is started, use: `ssh -i EC2key.pem  ec2-user@ec2-52-8-75-8.us-west-1.compute.amazonaws.com ` to connect to the EC2 via ssh.
-The `.pem` file need to be restricted with `chmod 0400`
+Get the public ssh key, and when the instance is started, use a command like: `ssh -i EC2key.pem  ec2-user@ec2-52-8-75-8.us-west-1.compute.amazonaws.com ` to connect to the EC2 via ssh.
+The `.pem` file needs to be restricted with `chmod 0400`

 We can also use **EC2 Instance Connect** to open a terminal in the web browser.
 Still needs to get SSH port accessible in the security group.